Certora/Documentation/docs/prover/approx/hashing.md

 Furthermore, the initial storage slots are reserved, i.e., we make sure that no hash value ends up colliding with slots 0 to 10000.

-These constraints are enough for the solidity storage model to work as expected.
+These constraints are enough for the Solidity storage model to work as expected.
 However this modeling allows Certora Prover to pick hash functions that show different behavior from the actual Keccak function, for instance it is unlikely that the individual numeric values or their ordering matches that of the Keccak